 GAO hands down decision on Unisys bid protest

-Ruling clears the way for CSC to begin work on the TSA infrastructure
+Decision by GAO clears the way for CSC to finally begin work on the $500 million TSA infrastructure contract.

 Unisys Corp. may have lost its last shot at keeping the lucrative Transportation Security Administration infrastructure contract.